Terwilliger69105/69105.github.io/_pages/burritoverse/nimu.md

 **July 15th, 2016 - 21:37:45**

 Emi left Kipola today.
 She couldn't keep living where she was.
 She says men were harassing her.
 Something about her father dying.
 I wish my father would die.
 But not every parent is like mine.
 Maybe I don't understand death.
 She said she hopes we meet again.
 I hope so.
 Please Eyes.
 Guide her to safety.
 Guide her to a new family.
 Keep her safe.
 She's a good being.
 Let us meet again.

 ---

+**July 15th, 2015 - 06:21:35**

+Mother gave me the photo book back.
+She didn't say anything.
+Father must be mad.
+At least I can see my memories.
+I love my photos with Emi.
+They're nice.
+I can't wait to take more.
+Maybe we can go to Juliana like we used to.
+It's been so long.
+I would love to see the lights again.

+---